arnarg/gliew/README.md

 In order to have some elements of the HTML live updating you will need to use live mounts.

-They can be either used by calling the `gliew.mount` function directly:
+They can be either used by calling the `gliew.live_mount` function directly:

 ```gleam
 import gleam/int